pierrelgol/minishell-fuzzer/README.md

 **Minishell-Fuzzer** is a tool designed for fuzz testing your minishell implementation.
 Fuzz testing involves providing invalid, unexpected, or random data to a program to uncover errors, vulnerabilities, and crashes.

 Minishell-Fuzzer tests the parsing capabilities of your minishell by supplying it with random commands.
 It's not a comprehensive tester but a tool to enhance your ability to test and debug your implementation.
-Provide the absolute path to your executable along with a set of options, and `mshfuzz` will launch your minishell and input a series of random commands.
+Provide the absolute path to your executable along with a set of options, and `minishell-fuzzer` will launch your minishell and input a series of random commands.

 ---